Global-rd/testautomation_hu/README.md

-# Parabank – Cypress UI + API Test Automation
+# WORK IN PROGRESS - Parabank – Cypress UI + API Test Automation

 This project is a functional test automation suite for the [Parabank](https://parabank.parasoft.com/) demo application using **Cypress**.
 It combines **UI and API layer testing** based on defined business requirements.